12 Best User Feedback Plugins for WordPress in 2024

 8. Ninja Forms

-• Is ideal for non-technical people.
+• Ideal for non-technical people.
 You don’t need to be a developer to create forms and upload them straight to WordPress websites

 • Allows you to create customized forms and integrate them with CRMs and other add-ons